Doc Neeson: Personal life

-Doc Neeson's first marriage was to Dzintra in 1974; they had two sons, but the relationship ended after 15 years.
+Neeson's first marriage was to Dzintra in 1974.
+They had two sons, but the relationship ended after 15 years.
 Neeson admitted to being unfaithful "Regrettably, because things were going wrong between us, I started seeing other women from time to time, just flirtatious dates most of the time, but one woman that I met one night at a club after a show was Kym [Moore]".
 In 1991 Neeson proposed to Moore with an aeroplane banner "Kym, I love you.
 Marry me BPN" – their marriage lasted five years.

-In early December 1999, three weeks prior to the Tour of Duty - Concert for the Troops in East Timor, Neeson had a car accident on the Sydney M4 motorway, "I was living in the Blue Mountains at the time, I'd just come back from a rehearsal with John Farnham's band to go with the troops up to East Timor, and I was feeling great ...
+In early December 1999, three weeks prior to the Tour of Duty - Concert for the Troops in East Timor, Neeson had a car accident on the Sydney M4 Motorway, "I was living in the Blue Mountains at the time, I'd just come back from a rehearsal with John Farnham's band to go with the troops up to East Timor, and I was feeling great ...
 A car in front of me braked really hard, so I braked hard, and the truck behind didn't brake at all, so I got this bad whiplash injury and some spinal damage that made it very difficult for me to walk for the first few years".

 Known for his physical live performances, he was warned by a back specialist that he ran the risk of needing to use a wheelchair if he kept performing.
 Paul Cashmere at Undercover website noted that he "still performed for the troops under a lot of pain and upon his return became a regular patient trying to overcome chronic back and neck pain as well as blurred vision".